dotnet/docs-maui/docs/user-interface/controls/graphicsview.md

 }
 ```

 The `Draw` method has `ICanvas` and `RectangleF` arguments.
 The `ICanvas` argument is the drawing canvas on which you draw graphical objects.
 The `RectangleF` argument is a `struct` that contains data about the size and location of the drawing canvas.
-For more information about drawing on an `ICanvas`, see [.NET MAUI Graphics: Draw objects](~/user-interface/graphics/draw.md).
+For more information about drawing on an `ICanvas`, see [Draw graphical objects](~/user-interface/graphics/draw.md).

 The `IDrawable` object should be declared as a resource, and then consumed by the `GraphicsView` by specifying its key: